nibalizer/sc2-wcs-austin-blog-post/post.md

 ![alt text](map_frequency.png)

 We can easily see that Abyssal, Bel'Shir, Newkirk, and Proxima are vastly preferred.
-You can also see the relative frequency of Cactus Valley, Honorgrounds, and Palandino.
+You can also see the relative frequency of Cactus Valley, Honorgrounds, and Paladino.
 The inverse of this graph shows the banning frequency.
-Which shows that Cactus Valley, Honorgrounds, and Palandino get banned the most.
-But Cactus Valley gets played nearly twice as much as Honorgrounds and three times as much as Palandino.
-The conclusion is that your opponent is more likely to ban Honorgrounds and Palandino, so if you feel weak on Cactus Valley, you should spend your ban there.
-If you feel weak on Palandino, possibly you don't have to spend a ban there because it has the highest ban rate in the pool.
+Which shows that Cactus Valley, Honorgrounds, and Paladino get banned the most.
+But Cactus Valley gets played nearly twice as much as Honorgrounds and three times as much as Paladino.
+The conclusion is that your opponent is more likely to ban Honorgrounds and Paladino, so if you feel weak on Cactus Valley, you should spend your ban there.
+If you feel weak on Paladino, possibly you don't have to spend a ban there because it has the highest ban rate in the pool.

 Next, we can overlay matchup information onto the map frequency graph.